 Kitselas Canyon Historic Site

+Rich with history and beauty, the main gathering area, surrounded by natural forest, features stunning long houses and totem poles.
 A user-friendly nature trail leads from the main gathering area through a moss-covered forest to the Clan Totem Pole Garden and a viewing platform above the Skeena River.

 Kitselas offers guided and self-guided Canyon tours.
 The facility is also available for private functions.